CUBRID/cubrid-manual/en/admin/admin_utils.rst

 .. option:: --csql-initialization-file=FILE

-	The **--csql-initialization-file** option executes an SQL statement on the database to be created by using the CSQL Interpreter.
+	This option executes an SQL statement on the database to be created by using the CSQL Interpreter.
 A schema can be created based on the SQL statement contained in the file specified by the parameter.

 	The following example shows how to create a database named *testdb* and execute the SQL statement defined in table_schema.sql through the CSQL Interpreter. ::

 		cubrid createdb --csql-initialization-file table_schema.sql testdb

-.. option:: **Storing output messages to a file (-o)**
+.. option:: -o

-	The **-o** option stores messages related to the database creation to the file given as a parameter.
+	This option stores messages related to the database creation to the file given as a parameter.
 The file is created in the same directory where the database was created.
 If the **-o** option is not specified, messages are displayed on the console screen.
 The **-o** option allows you to use information on the creation of a certain database by storing messages, generated during the database creation, to a specified file.

 	The following example shows how to create a database named *testdb* and store the output of the utility to the **db_output** file instead of displaying it on the console screen. ::

 		cubrid createdb -o db_output testdb

-.. option:: **Verbose output (-v)**
+.. option:: -v

-	The **-v** option displays all information on the database creation operation onto the screen.
+	This option displays all information on the database creation operation onto the screen.
 Like the **-o** option, this option is useful in checking information related to the creation of a specific database.
 Therefore, if you specify the **-v** option together with the **-o** option, you can store the output messages in the file given as a parameter; the messages contain the operation information about the **cubrid createdb** utility and database creation process.

 	The following example shows how to create a database named *testdb* and display detailed information on the operation onto the screen. ::